LluisRamon/seleniumJars/README.md

 ## Selenium

 Selenium is a portable software testing framework for web applications.
-Some members from the [Barcelona R user group] (Aleix Ruiz de Villa, Andreu Vall and Lluis Ramon) are planning to develop the selenium package for the R programming language.
+Some members from the [Barcelona R user group], (Aleix Ruiz de Villa, Andreu Vall and Lluis Ramon) are planning to develop the selenium package for the R programming language.
 Our aim is to use it for web scrapping directly from R.

 [Barcelona R user group]: http://rugbcn.wordpress.com/